iohnio/Simple-Shell/README.md

 # Simple-Shell
 ## Project Description
-SimpleShell is a custom Linux command-line interpreter written in C that operates through a continuous while control loop designed to manage input tokenization and process execution.
+Simple-Shell is a custom Linux command-line interpreter written in C that operates through a continuous while control loop designed to manage input tokenization and process execution.
 The shell utilizes a prioritized if-else if-else logic chain to distinguish between builtins and system commands.
 It first intercepts built-in commands like 'exit' to gracefully terminate the shell, 'history' to display the last 10 commands entered during a session, and 'procread' to view information